yiisoft/cache/README.md

 ## Implementing your own cache backend

 There are two ways to implement cache backend.
 You can start from scratch by implementing `\Psr\SimpleCache\CacheInterface` or you can inherit from `\Yiisoft\Cache\SimpleCache`.
-In latter case you have to implement the follwing methods:
+In the latter case you have to implement the following methods:

 - `hasValue()` - check if value with a key exists in cache.
 - `getValue()` - retrieve the value with a key (if any) from cache